teewurst/psr4-advanced-wildcard-composer-plugin/README.md

 - Glob/IO and performance?
 No, No, No... dump-autoload will take a bit longer
 - This plugin is limited to one folder level per namespace replacement (Oh boy, it would escalate quickly)
-- You will get wired results, if folders do not exist
+- You will get weired results, if folders do not exist

 ## Contribute